|

 What is a Bumper Plate?

 A bumper plate is a weight plate specifically made for Olympic weightlifting.
-A bumper plate is generally 17.7" diameter and can vary in thickness according to the weight.
-Unlike a rubber coated metal plate, a true bumper plate does not have a steel core inside to account for the weight of the plate.
-A true bumper plate is made from a process called Vulcanization.
-Virgin rubber pieces are compressed with several thousands pounds of force and heat to compress a large amount of rubber into a dense heavy plate.
+A bumper plate is generally 17.7 inches in diameter and varies in thickness depending on the weight.
+Unlike rubber-coated metal plates, true bumper plates do not have a steel core inside.
+They are made through a process called vulcanization, where virgin rubber pieces are compressed with thousands of pounds of force and heat to create a dense, heavy plate.

 What are the advantages of using Rubber Bumper Plates versus Cast Iron Olympic Weight Plates?

-Bumper plates can be dropped from any height by the lifter without breaking easily, damaging floors, or causing injury.
-In the earlier years of Olympic weightlifting, the lifter could not drop the weights from the overhead position after the completion of a lift as it would damage the floor or bend/break the weightlifting equipment.
-With the advent of bumper plates, lifters were able to lift heavier weights without fear of injuring themselves during the act of bringing the weight back down to the shoulders/clavicles.
+Bumper plates can be dropped from any height without breaking easily, damaging floors, or causing injury.
+In the earlier years of Olympic weightlifting, lifters could not drop weights from overhead due to the risk of damage or injury.
+Bumper plates solved this issue, allowing athletes to lift heavier safely.

-Bumper plates do not chip like the paint on cast iron plates
+• Bumper plates do not chip like painted iron plates.

-Bumper Plates do not damage barbells like cast iron/metal plates
+• They do not damage barbells like metal plates.

 How are Bumper Plates Made?